alanmitchell/bmon-install/README.md

 * Edit the crontab file by executing `crontab -e` and uncomment the two jobs related to BMON backup.
 Those jobs are preceded with the comments `Ansible: BMON Django Datbase Backup Cron job` and `Ansible: BMON Sensor Reading Datbase Backup Cron job`.

+Also note that most of the settings that control BMON are found in the `<BMON install directory>/bmon/settings.py` file (the BMON installation directory is usually `~/bmon`), and these settings can be changed at any time after BMON is installed.
+The settings are edited with a text editor; the BMON application needs to be restarted for the new settings to take effect (`sudo systemctl restart bmon`).